 A deacon is an ordained minister of the Church.
-He is to be an authentic sign of the Christ the Servant by his threefold ministry of Word, Charity, and Sacrament.
-These three dimensions of diaconal ministry are inseparably joined together as one in the service of God' s redemptive plan.
+He is to be an authentic sign of the Servant-Christ by his threefold ministry of Word, Charity and Sacrament.
+These three dimensions of diaconal ministry are inseparably joined together as one in the service of God's redemptive plan.